G42makes/PyKnife/README.md

 - `cat` - Concatenate files and print to standard output
 - `head` - Output the first part of files
 - `wc` - Print newline, word, and byte counts for each file
+- `tail` - Output the last part of files

 ## Installation